9 of the Best Investing Books of All Time

 As a new or experienced investor, you will learn how to build an achievable plan, find great deals, analyze properties, and more.
 Brandon includes everything you need to become a real estate millionaire.

-As the co-host of the BiggerPockets real estate podcast, and having sold over 350,000 copies—Brandon Turner is certainly an authority on real estate investing.
+Brandon Turner is certainly an authority on real estate investing.
+As the co-host of the BiggerPockets real estate podcast, and having sold over 350,000 copies of the book.

 This makes it one of the best books on real estate investing.